 (C) may impose other appropriate sanctions, including any of the orders listed in subsections (b)(2)(A)(i) through (b)(2)(A)(vi).

-(2) If a party fails to admit what is requested under K.S.A.
+(2) Failure to admit.
+If a party fails to admit what is requested under K.S.A.
 60-236, and amendments thereto, and if the requesting party later proves the document to be genuine or the matter true, the requesting party may move that the party who failed to admit pay the reasonable expenses, including attorney's fees, incurred in making that proof.
 The court must so order unless:

-(A) The request was held objectionable under subsection (a) of K.S.A.
-60-236, and amendments thereto;
+(A) The request was held objectionable under K.S.A.
+60-236(a), and amendments thereto;

 (B) the admission sought was of no substantial importance;